Frequently Asked Questions (FAQs)

 Trailers and RVs

 Trailers, utility trailers, and recreational vehicles must be parked “out of sight” except for 48 hours within any 7-day period (CCR 3.20.4).
-Permission for a longer duration may be requested through the VDO Board.
+Permission for a longer duration may be requested through the VDO Architectural Committee.

 Off-Road Vehicles